 Fooodo Insights

-The decision-intelligence layer for multi-location chains — what it is, what it isn't, and the architecture under it.
+The AI decision-intelligence layer for 5–200-location restaurant chains — tying every recommendation to EBIT, keeping humans in the loop, and the six-layer architecture under it.

 The one-line definition